pypa/hatch/COMMANDS.rst

 Any arguments provided after the first will be sent to the virtual env as a command without activating it.
 If there is only the env without args, it will be activated similarly to how you are accustomed.
+The name of the virtual env to use must be omitted if using the --temp env option.

 Activation will not do anything to your current shell, but will rather spawn a subprocess to avoid any unwanted strangeness occurring in your